CBlockSurprise/ScriptCraft/docs/API-Reference.md

 event handling code. `self` is a temporary short-lived variable which only exists in the context of the in-game or server command prompts.

-### config variable
-ScriptCraft configuration - this object is loaded and saved at startup/shutdown.

 ### events variable
 The events object is used to add new event handlers to Minecraft.

-## Module variables
-The following variables are available only within the context of Modules. (not available at in-game prompt).

-### &#95;&#95;filename variable
-The current file - this variable is only relevant from within the context of a Javascript module.

-### &#95;&#95;dirname variable
-The current directory - this variable is only relevant from within the context of a Javascript module.

 ## Global functions